deapplegate/wtgpipeline/README.md

 clusters known.
 This cluster sample, introduced earlier in this series of papers, spans redshifts 0.15 ≲ z<SUB>cl</SUB> ≲ 0.7, and is well suited to calibrate mass proxies for current cluster cosmology experiments.
-Cluster masses are measured with a standard `colour-cut' lensing method from three-filter photometry of each field.
+Cluster masses are measured with a standard 'colour-cut' lensing method from three-filter photometry of each field.
 Additionally, for 27 cluster fields with at least five-filter photometry, we measure high-accuracy masses using a new method that exploits all information